rbaumgar/monitor-demo-app/application-monitoring.md

 ...
 ```

-### Check available metrics
+### Check Available Metrics

-See all available metrics */metrics* and only application specific metrics */metrics/application*.
+See all available metrics */metrics* and only application specific metrics */metrics/application*:

 ```shell
 $ curl $URL/metrics/application